remix-run/remix/docs/tutorials/jokes.md

 You may also notice that our solution makes use of the `login` route's `redirectTo` feature we had earlier.

-💿 Now update `app/routes/jokes/new.tsx` to use that function to get the userId and pass it to the `prisma.joke.create` call.
+💿 Now update `app/routes/jokes/new.tsx` to use that function to get the userId and pass it to the `db.joke.create` call.

 <details>